Introduction

 Activate civil society and community champions for the Global Fund

-Use the key messages below in letters, op-eds, and other advocacy materials supporting the Global Fund 8th Replenishment campaign with GFAN Africa.
+Use the campaign messages below in letters, op-eds, and other advocacy materials supporting the Global Fund’s 8th Replenishment campaign with GFAN Africa.

 • A call to African leaders – invest in health and in the future of our continent: Policymakers and leaders must think beyond today’s challenges to the future of the world’s youngest continent and commit boldly – with the inspiring audacity of their youth – to ending the epidemics and building a healthy future for Africa and the world.

-• Build sustainability and national ownership: African governments must increase their health budgets to ensure sustainable financing for HIV, TB, malaria, and broader health systems.
+• African governments must increase their health budgets to ensure sustainable financing for HIV, TB, malaria, and broader health systems.
 Financing health is an investment in long-term economic and social benefits.
+It is an investment, not a cost.

-• Domesticate commitments and frameworks on domestic resource mobilization: Countries have committed to implementing multiple regional and global frameworks on domestic resources for health, including the Abuja Declaration and the Lusaka Agenda.
-These pledges should be translated to domestic legislation, budget prioritization, and national-level accountability mechanisms through multistakeholder actions.
+• Countries have committed to implementing multiple regional and global frameworks on domestic resources for health, including the Abuja Declaration and the Lusaka Agenda.
+These pledges should be translated into domestic legislation, budget prioritization, and national-level accountability mechanisms through multistakeholder actions.

 • The Global Fund’s investments in community-led and community-driven programmes as well as its rights-based programming have improved access to HIV prevention, treatment for drug-resistant TB, and malaria interventions among vulnerable populations.